benmvp/slides/2020/tsconf/react.md

 NOTES:
 - Instead, this is what the TypeScript definitions could look like
-  * Aagain, there are several ways to accomplish this
+  * Again, there are several ways to accomplish this
 - **ONE:** You first define whatever are the new props as `NewProps`
   * In this case, `variant` & `size`
 - **TWO:** Then we want to define `Props` as the intersection of `NewProps` & `<button>` element props